vitiral/artifact/docs/Installation.md

 The server is currently only read-only, you are better off using [static html][2] in almost all cases.

-To install the server, you must clone the `server` branch from [the repo][1] and use Cargo to build it.
+To install the server, you must clone the [server branch][3] and use Cargo to build it.

 ```
 cargo build --release --features server